-This system will work with a positive grounded or negative grounded DC system. $\mathscr{A}$ E13
+This system will work with a positive grounded or negative grounded DC system. &E13

 - 9. Verify that the circuit breaker is in the OFF position. - 10.
+Connect the supply-cable wires to the circuit breaker

-Connect the supply-cable wires to the circuit breaker. - 11.
-If the switch has two AT-PWR250-80 Power Supplies, repeat this procedure to wire the DC connector on the second power supply. - 12.
+Connect the supply-cable wires to the circuit breaker.
+Do not power on the switch at this time.

+- 11. If the switch has two AT-PWR250-80 Power Supplies, repeat this procedure to wire the DC connector. - 12.
 Go to Chapter 9, "Powering On the Switch" on page 115.

 This unit might have more than one power source.
-To reduce the risk of electric shock, disconnect all power cords before servicing the unit.
-267 E30
+To reduce the risk of electric shock, disconnect all power cords before servicing the unit. £30